 Moreover, Johnson has also explained the resonant impact that particular moments have to her life.
 For example, the conflict between Lara Jean’s fear of expressing her romantic feelings and her affinity for love stories.

 The duo does an excellent job of developing characters with whom the audience inevitably falls in love.
 In addition to the meticulous characterization, this movie also exhibits fantastic cinematography (aesthetically pleasing and well-shot) and a well-curated soundtrack.
-These elements along with smooth film editing techniques produce moments and images that will live forever in rom-com lore.

 Johnson and Alvarez’s creative instincts combined with the cast’s excellent performances are the main reasons for this film’s success.
 Lana Condor and Noah Centineo’s on-screen chemistry is tremendous, and both are adept at alternating between comedic and dramatic moments.